 I never knew how close I am related to the foot-binding tradition.
 I am a modern woman in my forties living in the west in the age of the Internet, yet I am linked to the 1000-year history of foot-binding, which tortured millions of women.
 My maternal grandmother had bound feet, adored as the Three Inch Golden Lotus – 三寸金莲 (sān cùn jīn lián).
 Lotus, symbolising purity, is desirable in the Chinese culture.
 A bound-foot woman was perceived as pure and elegance.

-Tradition of child brides in our family
+Tradition of a child bride in our family

 When the time came for my father to marry the child bride he grew up with, he ran away from his childhood home in Johor Bahru in south of Malaysia to Singapore.
 My father disliked his child bride “because she is very ugly.”
 My mother could not stop laughing when she uttered this line to me every time.